ggw2004/major-project/BETA-TESTING.md

    - add control over music/sound fx (volume, mute button)
    - add a score
 - What I did / said
-  - inorporated slider to control sound
+  - Inorporated slider to control sound; however, the volume must be changed before a sound is played otherwise the volume of the sound will be played at which it was set to when the sound began (i.e. you cannot change the volume of a sound that is currently being played).
   - When screen it checks if there is any number in the cell it is attempting to fill.
 If the cell is empty then the new cell is set to the value of the previous one and the old cell is set to zero which is not displayed.
 This process happens in a set order and the next cell cannot be changed until after the first cell completed this proceess.
 If I were to incorporate a slide function you would observe each tile slowly moving in a set order until it reaches its predetermined location.
   - Created a score display at the top left of the grid